likeleto/ulitinru/_posts/2018-06-03-uxcampnordic-bci.md

 ---
-title: UXCamp Nordic "BCI: How to get into human head"
+title: UXCamp Nordic "BCI How to get into human head"
 tags: bci
 type: talk
 ---